 Being Hindu means to know and value the profound insights of the Rishis and to follow their recommendations in one’s life.
 These insights may not be obvious to the senses, like the claim that everything, including nature, is permeated by the one consciousness (Brahman), but it can be realized as true; similarly, as it is not obvious that the earth goes around the sun, but it can be proven.
 Being a Hindu does not require blind belief.

 Being Hindu also means having the welfare of all at heart, including animals and plants, because each part is intimately connected with the Whole.
 Especially the cow is revered and the Rishis gave good reasons why it must never be killed.
-(In the end, there is a link to a video which would probably stop any truly human being from eating her flesh.)
+(Here is a link to a video which would probably stop any truly human being from eating her flesh.)

 Being Hindu means following one’s conscience and using one’s intelligence well.
 It means diving into oneself trying to connect with one’s Essence.
 It means trusting one’s own Self, Atman, and doing the right thing at the right time.

 Being Hindu means being wise – not deluded or gullible or foolish.
 This wisdom about the truth of this universe and about how to live life in the best possible way was discovered and preserved in India.
 Yet its tenets are universal, valid for all humanity.

 Isn’t it time for our interconnected world to realize this and benefit?